-In furtherance of CGI's commitment to compliance with the law, this Anti-Corruption Policy is communicated to all CGI directors, officers, member-partners and Third Parties, and is available on the CGI enterprise portal.
+In furtherance of CGI's commitment to compliance with the law, this Anti-Corruption Policy is communicated to all CGI directors, officers, members and Third Parties, and is available on the CGI enterprise portal.

-Responsibility for compliance with this Policy, including the duty to seek guidance when in doubt, rests with the member-partners or relevant Third Parties.
+Responsibility for compliance with this Policy, including the duty to seek guidance when in doubt, rests with the members or relevant Third Parties.

 CGI will provide regular training on this Policy.
-When necessary, specialized training will be provided to memberpartners, directors and/or officers with significant compliance responsibilities or in high risk functions.
+When necessary, specialized training will be provided to members, directors and/or officers with significant compliance responsibilities or in high risk functions.